susanxiao/shengji/README.md

   description: 'hi, i\'m ultimategamer and i like to play this game a lot. also i\'m ultimate at it.'
   roundWins: 100
   gameWins: 50
-  games: // an array of references to Game documents
+  gams: // reference to a Game document
   usersPlayedWith: [{
     user: // reference to Player document
     times: 1,